acmei/Guide-for-Transplants/README.md

-Working draft of a guide for transplants of the Ada Developers Academy program.
+Working draft of guide/orientation packet for transplants of the Ada Developers Academy program.